-For instructions on buying Vault or starting a free trial, see Buy Google Vault.
+For instructions on how to buy Vault or to start a free trial, see Buy Google Vault.

 Yes.
-If you delete a user, all the data associated with the user's account will be removed from Google.
+If you delete a user, all the data associated with the user's account is removed from Google.

 - You can't search for or export any of their data from Vault.

-- Any retentions or holds placed on the user's data no longer apply.
+- Any retention rules or holds placed on the user's data no longer apply.
 Data can be expunged right away.

-- You can recover data for 20 days following the deletion.
-However, any data that has already been expunged won't can't be recovered.
-Learn more about how to restore a recently deleted user.
+- You can recover data for 20 days after you delete the user.
+However, any data that is already expunged can't be recovered.
+Learn how to restore a recently deleted user.

-As a best practice, Google recommends suspending user accounts instead of deleting them.
-If you're using Google Cloud Directory Sync, ensure that the tool is configured to suspend accounts instead of deleting them.
+As a best practice, we recommend you use an Archived User (AU) license to preserve the user’s data.
+For more information, see Manage former employees and their data.
+If you use Google Cloud Directory Sync, ensure that the tool is configured to suspend accounts instead of deleting them.

 Do not delete the account.
-If you delete a user, you also delete that user's data in Vault.
+If you delete a user, you also delete any data retained by Vault.

 No. For security reasons, Vault can only be accessed through https://ediscovery.google.com.

-Customers can set retention periods to meet their needs.
-Learn more about using Vault retention.
+You can set retention periods to meet your needs, including indefinite retention.
+Learn more about Vault retention.

 All Vault administrator actions are monitored and tracked in an audit trail.
-If a user with privileges to change the retention period attempts to do so, that action will be tracked in the audit log.
-The action cannot be removed from the audit log.
+If a user with privileges to change the retention period attempts to do so, that action is tracked in the audit log.
+The action can't be removed from the audit log.
 Learn more about Vault’s audit capabilities.

-Users cannot delete data that is subject to a retention rule or a hold.
+Users can delete messages and items in Google services, but any data that's subject to a retention rule or hold remains available to admins through Vault.
+Deleted messages retained by Vault don't count against users' storage.
 Learn more about using Vault for retention.

-Customers can allow third parties to sign in to Vault.
-Learn more about granting access to external users.
+You can allow third parties to sign in to Vault.
+Learn how to allow an external user to access Vault.